Adam Perry Lang's Brilliant Board Sauces

 1) Salt the steaks about 1 hour before cooking and put them in the fridge.
 The salt pulls liquid out of the meat, and that liquid is then pulled back into the meat where it can diffuse deep down into the muscle so you get salt into the meat, not just on top of the meat.

-2) Before the meat goes on the grill, coarsely chop the sage, thyme, garlic, jalapeño, and black pepper, together in a pile in the center of the cutting board.
-Drizzle 2 tablespoons of oil on the pile and chop some more so the oil and salt can draw out some of the flavor.
+2) Before the meat goes on the grill, coarsely chop the sage, thyme, garlic, jalapeño, and black pepper, and put it in a cereal bowl.
+Drizzle the oil on the pile and let it sit while you cook so the oil can draw out some of the flavor.

 3) Grill the steaks until dark on the outside and medium rare in the center.
 Try not to go beyond 130°F in the center of the steaks so there are juices running when you cut the meat.
 For steaks under 1" I recommend hot and fast with the lid open, turning frequently.
 For thicker steaks, I recommend set up the grill in 2 zones.
 Warm the meat slowly on the indirect side with the lid down until it hits about 120°F, and then move it to the hot side to sear it and brown the surface.
 This is called the reverse sear and it produces the most even colored interiors.

-4) When the steaks are almost ready, pour the rest of the oil onto the herbs, mix, and spread it around into a circle about 6" diameter.
+4) When the steaks are almost ready, pour the herb and oil mix onto the cutting board.
+Make sure it is level or it will spill over onto the table.
+A board with routed out channels is best to hold it all in.
 Place the steaks on the oiled herbs and coat both sides.
 Do not let the meat rest to reabsorb the juices, start cutting immediately.
 Let the juices run!
 Cut slices of tender meats about 1/2" thick across the grain, and tougher meats like flank steak, about 1/8" across the grain.
 Roll the meat in the board dressing so everybody gets a light coat.

 This page was revised 7/2/2012